 - A complete list of published or accepted publications.
 Do not attach any publication.

 - From the above list, a list of up to 5 publications relevant for the position and for which you should briefly specify your contribution and impact of the findings.

 - A list of external funding acquired (amount, date and name of funding body).
 In case of network grants, specify your individual part.

-- PhD diploma, and if current, MD diploma
+- PhD diploma, and if relevant, MD diploma.

-- A list of 3 references with name, relation to you, e-mail and phone number.
+- A list of 3 references with name, email and phone number.